 The issue of crime and violence within Arab society in Israel has become a top Arab and Jewish public and government concern in recent years.
 In 2017 alone, the lives of 70 Arab citizens were claimed by murder and manslaughter - accounting for over 55% of such instances in Israel that year, with another 23 Arabs killed since the beginning of 2018.
 Moreover, police reports indicate that the hundreds of thousands of illegal weapons found in Arab towns comprise approximately 80% of illegal firearms in Israel.

-A study by the Knesset Research Center (February 2018) of crimes during the years 2014-2016 indicates that during these years the number of Arab murder victims per 100,000 people was over 5 times greater in Arab society than in the Jewish society, and over half of attempted murder victims were Arab.
-Similar numbers appear in other violent crimes such as assault, grievous bodily harm etc.
+A study by the Knesset Research Center (February 2018) of crimes during the years 2014-2016 indicates that during these years the number of Arab murder victims per 100,000 people was over 5 times greater in Arab society than in Jewish society, and over half of attempted murder victims were Arab.
+Similar numbers appear in other violent crimes such as assault and grievous bodily harm.

 A survey conducted as part of the TAFI report found extreme discrepancies in Jewish and Arab communities on issues such as illegal firearms, domestic violence, drug-use, and lack of reliance on police indicating that, by a landslide, these are more worrying and widespread within Arab communities.
 For instance, 54% of Arabs felt violence is an issue in their place of residence versus 4% of Jews, and 32% felt unsafe compared to 13% of Jewish counterparts.